syou6162/git-sequential-stage/README.md

 This tool enables LLM agents to create "semantically cohesive and clean commits" just like humans do.

+## Intended Use Cases

+This tool is primarily designed for integration with LLM agents (such as Claude Code) to automatically split large, complex changes into semantically meaningful commits.
+While it can be used standalone, its true value emerges when combined with AI-powered development workflows.

+**Primary scenarios:**
+- LLM agents making large changes that need to be broken down
+- Automated semantic commit creation from complex diffs
+- Programmatic control over staging for AI development workflows

 ## Purpose

 This tool solves the problem of selectively staging multiple hunks from a patch file one by one, ensuring each hunk is applied in sequence.
 It's particularly useful when you need fine-grained control over which changes to stage.